Google recently released a new feature to test AMP pages, allowing you to conduct cookie-based A/B testing:

 With cookie-based testing, you can make sure Google users only see either your test or control page throughout your experiment.
 This method also helps eliminate other factors that could impact your test results.

 However, regardless of the testing method, you still need to create AMP post-click landing pages to provide the best mobile experience.

 This is where Instapage’s AMP builder can help you create pixel-perfect post-click landing pages in minutes.
-To see the AMP builder in action, request a free demo today and experience the Instapage difference for yourself.
+To see the AMP builder in action, request a demo today and experience the Instapage difference for yourself.